renaissance-publishing/renaissance/content/chapters/28-building-characters.md

 - COG at least 25
 - The *Medicine* skill at 70, with a *specialization*.
   - The more ranks you have in *Medicine*, the happier the people you're trying to heal will be.
+  - Remember that *you yourself* may be wounded, so the ability to still have a decent TN with a few -10 wound penalties may be vital!
 - A relevant *Profession* (like Doctor, Healer, Medic, or Midwife) at 50
   - The Profession is important for your character to know how to *be a doctor*.
+  - The Profession skill can also be useful for a quick hit of money or good will; the skills of doctors are always valuable.
 - *Soothe* at at least 50.
-  - This will help you calm panicking, frightened, or suffering patients—you can't operate on people who are panicked and fighting you.
+  - This will help you calm panicking, frightened, or suffering patients — you can't operate on people who are panicked and fighting you.
 - Craft: Chemistry at at least 40
   - useful for brewing medicines and potions; more is better.
 - At least two appropriate knowledge skills at 50